Turkish lira hits record low, stocks gain after Erdogan secures re-election

-LONDON, May 29 (Reuters) - Turkey's lira hit fresh record lows against the dollar on Monday though stocks rose after President Tayyip Erdogan secured victory in Sunday's presidential election, extending his increasingly authoritarian rule into a third decade.
+LONDON, May 29 (Reuters) - Turkey's lira hit fresh record lows against the dollar on Monday, though stocks rallied, after President Tayyip Erdogan secured victory in Sunday's presidential election, extending his increasingly authoritarian rule into a third decade.

-The lira weakened to 20.065 to the dollar in early European trade, breaking through the previous record low touched on Friday.
+The lira weakened to 20.077 to the dollar, breaking through the previous record low touched on Friday.
 TRYTOM=D3

-The lira has slumped around 7% since the start of the year, and lost more than 90% of its value over the past decade, with the economy in the grip of boom-and-bust cycles and rampant bouts of inflation.
+The lira has slumped more than 7% since the start of the year, and lost more than 90% of its value over the past decade, with the economy in the grip of boom-and-bust cycles and rampant bouts of inflation.

-Since a 2021 currency crisis, Turkish authorities have taken an increasingly hands-on role in foreign exchange markets with daily moves having become unnaturally small and mostly recording a weakening while FX and gold reserves have dwindled.
+Since a 2021 currency crisis, Turkish authorities have taken an increasingly hands-on role in foreign exchange markets with daily moves becoming unnaturally small while FX and gold reserves have dwindled.

-"Erdogan’s victory has seen further pressure on the Turkish lira," said Benjamin Picton, senior macro strategist at Rabobank.
+"In our view, Erdogan's biggest challenge is Turkey's economy," said Roger Mark, analyst with Ninety One.
+"His victory comes against a backdrop of perilous economic imbalances, with his heterodox economic model proving increasingly unsustainable."

 Erdogan prevailed despite years of economic turmoil which critics blame on unorthodox economic policies which the opposition had pledged to reverse.

-Meanwhile, stocks enjoyed gains with the benchmark BIST-100 index .XU100 up 3.5% and banking index .XBANK rising more than 1%.
+Meanwhile, stocks enjoyed gains with the benchmark BIST-100 index .XU100 up nearly 5% and banking index .XBANK rising by 4%.
 The share of foreign asset managers holding Turkish stocks has dwindled in recent years and the market is chiefly driven by local investors.

-"An Erdogan win offers no comfort for any foreign investor," said Hasnain Malik, head of equity research at Tellimer.
+Still, analysts said it would be tough to hold the gains amid broader economic troubles.

-"Only the most optimistic would hope that Erdogan now feels sufficiently secure politically to revert to orthodox economic policy."
+"I was expecting a short-lived rally once the uncertainty of regarding the elections ended," said investment strategist Tunc Satiroglu, adding that he expected the bear market to resume in the coming days.

 On Monday, Turkey's international bonds were steady while CDS were hovering at Friday's closing level TRGV5YUSAC=MG.